rust-lang/rfcs/text/0000-generic-dependent-consts.md

 The first three examples would be allowed under this RFC.
 The fourth function, `circumference`, would still be disallowed because the compiler cannot verify during type checking that `2.0 * T::PI` is a constant expression of type `T`.
-However, this RFC removes /one/ of the barriers that prevents implementation of this last example.
+However, this RFC removes *one* of the barriers that prevents implementation of this last example.

-Note that this issue becomes even more pressing if user-defined types are allowed to depend on constants in the future, since in such a case these issues are not limited to the interaction between associated consts and a handful of language features.
+Note that the question of how to handle generic constants will become even more pressing if user-defined types are allowed to depend on constants in the future.
+In that case, these issues will not be limited to the interaction between associated consts and a handful of language features.

 # Detailed design